2024–2026 United Kingdom farmers' protests: November

 On 19 November, thousands of farmers gathered on Parliament Square in London to protest against the planned agricultural inheritance taxation policies.
 The National Farmers' Union (NFU), through its president, Tom Bradshaw, promised sustained protest activities until their concerns were adequately addressed.
 The organisation characterised the tax measure as having "disastrous human impacts" on farming communities.
 Amongst the protestors were demonstrators carrying banners and megaphones while children rode toy tractors around Parliament Square.
 Despite organisers' requests to avoid bringing agricultural machinery into London, a small group of real tractors proceeded past Downing Street, necessitating a Metropolitan Police response.
 Jeremy Clarkson addressed one group, calling the tax hikes a "hammer blow to the back of the head" of British agriculture.
 A BBC News journalist put to him comments Clarkson had made previously in The Times, saying he had only got into farming to avoid taxes.
 The General Secretary of the NFU said that more extreme actions could be taken if the Government didn't U-turn.
 The protest included a coordinated lobbying effort involving 1,800 farmers entering Parliament to press their case directly with Members of Parliament (MPs).
 NFU leaders engaged with approximately 150 MPs, warning of potential food shortages and the dissolution of family farming traditions.
 There were also concerns from some farmers that the change could lead to dependence on natural disaster-vulnerable foreign food imports from countries like Peru, Spain, or Portugal.

 Traffic in the Channel port town of Dover was disrupted on 27 November by dozens of farmers from Kent and Sussex staging a go-slow tractor protest in the town against the tax changes.
-The protest was organised by the campaign groups Save British Farming and Fairness for Farmers, and was supported by the National Farmers’ Union.
+The protest was organised by the campaign group Fairness for Farmers, and was supported by the National Farmers’ Union.
 On the evening of same day, farmers in Wales parked 40 tractors in front of Holyhead Port on the island of Anglesey in Wales.
 The tractors caused disruption and delay to ferry services to and from the port until the early morning of 28 November, with lorries being held up for several hours.

 On 28 November, hundreds of farmers and crofters held a rally in Edinburgh outside the Scottish Parliament Building.

 Dozens of Devon farmers took part in a rally on Bigbury beach, on 30 November, to protest over the tax changes.